Rushiamale/Ecommerce-Website/README.md

 - **Product Detail Page**: Displays detailed information of a specific product.
 - **Chat Page**: Allows users to interact with the chatbot for queries.

-## Future Enhancements

-- **User Authentication**: Implement user login and registration.
-- **Order Management**: Add a system to manage and track orders.
-- **Admin Panel**: Create an admin panel for managing products and orders.
-- **Advanced Chatbot**: Improve the chatbot with natural language processing (NLP) for more accurate responses.